Big Data Platform

 The corresponding sections are displayed to show the indicator metadata and its definition.

 You need now to add to the list of databases the database for which you want to define a query template.
 This query template will compute the regular expression matching.

 Click the [+] button at the bottom of the

-Indicator Definition view to add a field for the new
+Indicator Definition section to add a field for the

 - In the new field, click the arrow and select the database for which you want to define the template.
 In this example, select Ingres.